 - First, it is important to have the test batch characterized in a way proportional to the observed effect.
-Based on this information, subsequent exposure concentrations can be expressed in terms of the actual component causing lethality in the test organism per unit of feeding medium (e.g., as 'mg of δ-endotoxin' or 'virus particles', instead of the unnecessarily inaccurate 'mL of product', per gram of diet). - The amount of diet material per organism must be such that a non-negligible fraction will be consumed, in order to minimize bias due to the invariably inhomogeneous distribution of the active in the food. - Next, the test species must be equal to the mPPP's intended target species.
+Based on this information, subsequent exposure concentrations can be expressed in terms of the actual component causing lethality in the test organism per unit of feeding medium (e.g., as 'mg of δ-endotoxin' or 'virus particles', instead of the unnecessarily inaccurate 'mL of product', per gram of diet). - The amount of diet material per organism must be such that a non-negligible fraction will be consumed, in order to minimize bias due to the invariably inhomogeneous

+- distribution of the active component in the food. - Next, the test species must be equal to the mPPP's intended target species.
 In case the GAP includes more than one species, the least sensitive species should be selected, assuming that information may be available to support this choice.
 The tests must be performed with healthy individuals, i.e., specimens without apparent defects. - The test must at least include five separate dosing groups, with a concentration difference of about 0.5 log units between neighbouring groups.
 A sixth group will be the control and receives unspiked diet.
-The number of individuals per group should account for the overall variability in test performance, and needs to be justifiable from a statistical point of view.

-Ideally, the LD50 coincides with the group in the middle, mortality in the lowest and highest dose groups, and the control group is about 15, 90, and 10 %, respectively.
-Preliminary range finding experiments should help optimizing the test design.

-- The test report should present the raw data, and sufficient details of the data analysis.
+The number of individuals per group should account for the overall variability in test performance, and needs to be justifiable from a statistical point of view. - Ideally, the LD50 coincides with the group in the middle, mortality in the lowest and highest dose groups, and the control group is about 15, 90, and 10 %, respectively.
+Preliminary range finding experiments should help optimizing the test design. - The test report should present the raw data, and sufficient details of the data analysis.
 Probit analysis could be regarded as default, but other statistical operations may be warranted.
-The median LD50 and the 95 % confidence interval limits must be reported.
-By rule of thumb, a lower limit of 0.5 x LD50, and an upper limit of twice the LD50 is amply acceptable, whereas a factor of > 9 difference between the upper and lower limit suggests poor data quality. - As an internal performance check, the test item may be compared with a reference item often a benchmark batch of the microbial active substance itself that undergoes synchronous testing.
+The median LD50 and the 99 % confidence interval limits must be reported.
+By rule of thumb, a lower limit of 0.5 x LD50, and an upper limit of twice the LD50 is amply acceptable, whereas a factor of > 9 difference between the upper and lower limit suggests poor data quality. - As an internal performance check, the test item is preferably compared with a reference item often a benchmark batch of the microbial active substance itself that undergoes synchronous testing.
 In these cases, resulting biopotency, reflected by the LD50, is commonly presented as relative biopotency, i.e., LD50 (reference item) / LD50 (test item).
-Ctgb holds the opinion that this approach only provides limited insight in the activity of the active substance.
-After all, when the active component in the reference item is far from mainstream, and the test organism is not a default species in similar bioassays, the resulting relative biopotency remains a very isolated parameter that has little meaning outside the context of the dossier.
-Moreover, a reference item should present as little variation in performance as possible.
-To address these issues, Ctgb encourages applicants to include a well-chosen chemical substance instead (e.g., chlorantraniliprole for Lepidopterans in general; other substances may be selected for other taxonomic orders).
-To equalize the LD{50} measured for the microbial and the one for the chemical active substance, both can be expressed in moles per diet quantity.
+An important criterion for a reference item is that, under well-controlled circumstances, it presents as little variation in performance as possible.
+To evidence this, supporting data should be made available that show a workable degree of consistency in the reference item's LD50 over multiple standard test runs, if possible over a timespan of several years.